in the country, and its magnitude amazed practical railroad men everywhere."

 In 1892, the coal and railroad operations of the Fall Brook Coal Company were split, with all the rail operations transferred to the newly named Fall Brook Railway Co. which included leases of the Geneva & Lyons; Syracuse, Geneva and Corning; Corning, Cowanesque and Antrim; Fall Brook, and Pine Creek Railways.
 By 1893, that system owned 74 locomotives and 3,469 cars (of which 25 were passenger cars).

 Throughout, the Magee family directed the operations of the Fall Brook: initially, Hon.
 John Magee (1794-1868) who was followed in 1868 by his son Duncan (who passed away in 1869 after only a year as president).
 John's son General George J. Magee (1840-1897) succeeded - amazing as he was only 29 - and was responsible for the explosive growth and consolidation of the rail operations.
 Upon George's death in 1897, his son Col. John Magee took over.
 Following intense pressure from the Vanderbilts, labor unrest, a number of wrecks and other incidents, John was instrumental in the ultimate lease to the Vanderbilt's N. Y. C. & H. R. in 1899.
-The N.Y.C. & H.R. purchased all interests in 1909 and consolidated them to form the Geneva, Corning and Southern Railroad Company which, in 1914 became the "Fall Brook Division" of the newly inaugurated "New York Central System."
+The lease ran for 999 years from May 1, 1899, at a rental of $175,000 a year, payable in gold in quarterly installments.
+Ten years later, the N.Y.C. & H.R. purchased all interests and consolidated them to form the Geneva, Corning and Southern Railroad Company which, in 1914 became the "Fall Brook Division" of the newly inaugurated "New York Central System."

 This site contains a brief glimpse of the Fall Brook Coal Company and its railway interests, with suggestions of further resources for anyone wanting to learn more.
 In addition, we have created an archive of original news articles, and excerpts, from local papers.
 And it is a way for our family to remember this colorful part of our history.
 We continue to add relevant materials as they are found.